Trim Down Your Heating Bills This Winter With These Top Hacks

 If you live in a home with very high ceilings, most of the warmth from your radiators may be dissipating upwards.
 This means the centre of the room never gets heated – you’re basically paying to heat the part of the room that’s above everyone’s heads!

 If you fit a shelf about 15cm above your radiator, it will help direct the heat towards the centre of the room.
 This helps cut your heating bills because it warms more efficiently, so you won’t feel the need to turn up that thermostat to feel the warming effect.

 Thermal curtains and blinds

-When it comes to heat loss from the home, there is no bigger culprit than exterior doors and windows.
+There is no bigger culprit than exterior doors and windows when it comes to heat loss from the home.
 Glazed patio doors and large bay windows are notorious for causing this problem.
 Losing heat this way can cause your energy bills to rise unnecessarily.

 Ordinary curtains go some way towards keeping out the draught, but did you know there are specialist thermal curtains and blinds out there?
 They are fitted with a sophisticated layer of insulated fabric that actively reduces heat loss to help cut your heating bills.
 Studies have shown they can reduce heat loss in the home by as much as 25%.

 Set your thermostat correctly